 New Jersey Elder Law Lawyers at Lyons & Associates, P.C.
 Advocate for Elders and Their Loved Ones

 If you or someone you love is facing difficult financial and emotional decisions, including health care costs, financial security, and estate planning, associated with growing older, do not hesitate to contact our New Jersey elder law lawyers at Lyons & Associates, P.C.
 We understand how challenging these decisions can be, particularly if a loved one’s physical or mental health is declining.
 Our compassionate legal team will walk you through every important decision, address all of your questions and concerns, and ensure that your loved one’s best interests are protected.
 Call us at 908-575-9777 or contact us online to schedule a free consultation.
-Located in Somerville and Morristown, New Jersey, we proudly serve clients in Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Somerville, Morristown, and Freehold, New Jersey, we proudly serve clients in Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.